QuantEcon/lecture-jax/lectures/ifp_egm.md

 In this lecture we use the endogenous grid method (EGM) to solve a basic income fluctuation (optimal savings) problem.

-Backgroud on the endogeous grid method can be found in [an earlier QuantEcon lecture](https://python.quantecon.org/egm_policy_iter.html).
+Background on the endogenous grid method can be found in [an earlier QuantEcon lecture](https://python.quantecon.org/egm_policy_iter.html).

-Here we focus on providing an efficient JAX implmentation.
+Here we focus on providing an efficient JAX implementation.

 We will use the following libraries and imports.